deniszh/cortex-tenant/README.md

 ## Overview

-Cortex/Mimir tenants (separate namespaces where metrics are stored to and queried from) are identified by `X-Scope-OrgID` HTTP header on both writes and queries.
+Cortex/Mimir/Loki tenants (separate namespaces where metrics are stored to and queried from) are identified by `X-Scope-OrgID` HTTP header on both writes and queries.

 ~~Problem is that Prometheus can't be configured to send this header~~ Actually in some recent version (year 2021 onwards) this functionality was added, but the tenant is the same for all jobs.
 This makes it impossible to use a single Prometheus (or an HA pair) to write to multiple tenants.

 This software solves the problem using the following logic:

-- Receive Prometheus remote write
+- Receive Prometheus remote write or [Loki push](https://grafana.com/docs/loki/latest/reference/loki-http-api/#ingest-logs)
-- Search each timeseries for a specific label name and extract a tenant ID from its value.
+- Search each timeseries/stream for a specific label name and extract a tenant ID from its value.
+  For Loki the stream labels are preferred over [structured metadata](https://grafana.com/docs/loki/latest/get-started/labels/structured-metadata/) labels.
   If the label wasn't found then it can fall back to a configurable default ID.
-  If none is configured then the write request will be rejected with HTTP code 400
+  If none is configured then the write/push request will be rejected with HTTP code 400
-- Optionally removes this label from the timeseries
+- Optionally removes this label from the timeseries/stream
-- Groups timeseries by tenant
+- Groups timeseries/streams by tenant
-- Issues a number of parallel per-tenant HTTP requests to Cortex/Mimir with the relevant tenant HTTP header (`X-Scope-OrgID` by default)
+- Issues a number of parallel per-tenant HTTP requests to Cortex/Mimir/Loki with the relevant tenant HTTP header (`X-Scope-OrgID` by default)

 ## Usage